New wave of coronavirus infections threatens to collapse Japan hospitals

 - Hospitals in Japan are increasingly turning away sick people in ambulances.

-There were more than 701,000 confirmed cases of COVID-19 in the United States at midnight EDT Saturday, according to Johns Hopkins University.
+There were more than 706,000 confirmed cases of COVID-19 in the United States at 4:15 a.m.
+EDT Saturday, according to Johns Hopkins University.
 There have been more than 37,000 deaths in the U.S. and 59,000 recoveries.
 More than 3.5 million tests have been conducted.

 For most people, the virus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness or death.